codeslash21/Data_analysis_nanodegree/Data Wrangling/gather_data.md

 # Gathering Data:

+Gathering is the first step in the data wrangling process:

+- Gather
+- Assess
+- Clean

+Depending on the source of your data, and what format it's in, the steps in gathering data vary.

+The high-level gathering process:
+- Obtaining data (downloading a file from the internet, scraping a web page, querying an API, etc.)
+- Importing that data into your programming environment (e.g. Jupyter Notebook)
 ### HTTP (Hypertext Transfer Protocol):

 HTTP, the Hypertext Transfer Protocol, is the language that web browsers (like Chrome or Safari) and web servers (basically computers where the contents of a website are stored) speak to each other.
 Every time you open a web page, or download a file, or watch a video, it's HTTP that makes it possible.